Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Additional Experimental Results

 The main text extends the \gls{prh} analysis to video--language alignment following \citet{zhu2025dynamic}.
 Here, we provide additional results to verify that the local-vs-global pattern observed for image--language alignment extends to the video modality.

 We use 1024 samples from the PVD \citep{bolya2025perception-encoder,cho2025perceptionlm} test set.
-We evaluate both video-native models (VideoMAE~\citep{tong2022videomae}) and image models (DINOv2 and CLIP) applied to the middle frame of each video.
-We compare these against the same three language model families used in the image--language experiments (BLOOM, OpenLLaMA, LLaMA) at multiple scales. \Cref{fig:v2t-full} shows results for both spectral (\gls{cka} RBF) and neighborhood (\gls{mknn}) metrics.
+We evaluate video-native models (VideoMAE~\citep{tong2022videomae}) and, as a frame-level baseline, image models (DINOv2 and CLIP) applied to the middle frame of each video, comparing all against the same three language model families used in the image--language experiments (BLOOM, OpenLLaMA, LLaMA) at multiple scales.
+For VideoMAE we include both the fine-tuned scale series (small/base/large/huge, fine-tuned on Kinetics) used in the main text and the corresponding non-fine-tuned checkpoints. \Cref{fig:v2t-full} shows results for spectral (\gls{cka} RBF) and neighborhood (\gls{mknn}, CKNNA) metrics.

 The pattern mirrors the image--language findings.
 For spectral metrics, raw scores suggest alignment, whereas calibrated scores drop significantly, indicating that much of the apparent alignment is attributable to width and depth confounders.
 In contrast, neighborhood metrics retain significant alignment after calibration, confirming that video and language representations share local topological structure.
+This local alignment strengthens with the capability of the video encoder: both fine-tuning on Kinetics and increasing scale raise the calibrated neighborhood alignment, in line with the Aristotelian hypothesis that more capable representations converge more in local structure.
+Calibration removes the spectral inflation throughout.